"; Home - Day of Days Productions

 D-Day.
 Day of Days.

 Although war had been raging in Europe and Asia for several years, the United States was relatively untouched until December 7, 1941.
 Although it was not called World War II at that time, it was.
-The United States had been involved prior to this as the “Arsenal of Democracy,” and now, in order to defeat the Axis powers, the United States had to reach hostile shores all over the world.
+The United States had been involved prior to this as the “Arsenal of Democracy,” and now, in order to defeat the Axis powers, the United States had to reach hostile sand covered shores all over the world.

 My first plaque commemorates the Allied sacrifices on D-Day with this historical collectible plaque of the Final Overlord Plan which displays the actual sand from all the D-Day landing beaches in Normandy.